Which tests correctly identify English adjectives?

 Test 5: Exceptions

 Of course, there are always exceptions in grammar that simply need to be memorised if you wish to identify adjectives correctly every time.
-As will be explained in detail in Lesson 3, there are examples such as postpositive adjectives which are oddly placed after the nouns they modify – making identification somewhat more troublesome.
+As will be explained in detail in Chapter 3, there are examples such as postpositive adjectives which are oddly placed after the nouns they modify – making identification somewhat more troublesome.
 Additionally, for words such as ‘my/our/his/her/their’ which may be referred to as possessive adjectives by some grammarians, Academic Marker prefers to label these as possessive determiners due to their syntactic distribution.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.